ploomber/doc/doc/apps/flask.md

 ## Testing locally

-To test your app, you can use `docker` locally:
+To test your app, you can use `gunicorn` locally:

 ```sh
 # Install requirements